 Of course, it is best to seek an accountant with specialist knowledge and experience in supporting contractors Your local accountant may provide excellent advice to local shop owners, tradespeople and SME’s on industrial estates but contractors needs and ways of working are unique.
 It, therefore, makes sense to appoint a firm that specialises in the contractor market.

 Offshore tax scheme warning – Royal Court of Justice ruling

-If you have once used or are thinking of using an offshore tax scheme as a way of avoiding UK tax please read the note below.
+If you have once used or are thinking of using an offshore tax scheme as a way of avoiding UK tax, read below.

-Thursday 28 January at 9:30 am the Royal Court of Justice ruled the retrospective effect of BN66 is not unlawful.
+On Thursday 28 January at 9:30 am, the Royal Court of Justice ruled the retrospective effect of BN66 is not unlawful.

-Which in plain English means that HM Revenue and Customs can now go back in time and retrospectively apply a piece of tax legislation which will affect thousands of contractors who either once used or are still using an offshore scheme/company as a way to avoid paying UK taxes.
+This means that HMRC can now go back in time and retrospectively apply a piece of tax legislation which will affect thousands of contractors who either once used or are still using an offshore scheme as a way to avoid paying UK taxes.

 HMRC can now go back as far as 1987 (which is when BN66 was imposed), so even if a contractor used a scheme in 1987 for one day or one year, they may now have to pay both fines and backdated taxes.

 This news further supports the fact that contractors should think very carefully before using offshore schemes as a way of avoiding paying UK taxes.